0xjcf/port8080folio/docs/BRAND.md

   Key Questions for Marketing Alignment

   1. Consistency Check: Does all marketing material maintain this balance of technical expertise + approachable personality?
-  2. Metric Usage: Are we using the same performance metrics (61%, 94 score, etc.) consistently across channels?
+  2. Metric Usage: Are we using the same state machine metrics (1 → 12 state machines from 1,700 lines, 100% coverage, etc.) consistently across channels?
   3. Service Focus: Are we positioning services as "solving problems" rather than just "providing skills"?
   4. Story Format: Can we adapt the "Problem → Solution → Impact" format for case studies and testimonials?
   5. Visual Cohesion: Does marketing material use the same dark theme + blue accent approach?